apache/datafusion-ballista/docs/source/user-guide/configs.md

 ## Ballista Configuration Settings

 Configuring Ballista is like configuring DataFusion.
-Apart for a few specific Ballista specific configurations all others are the same like DataFusion.
+Apart from a few Ballista specific configurations all others are the same like DataFusion.

 _Example: Specifying configuration options when creating a context_